engineereneskilic/PatikaSQLBootcamp/LikeILike/Readme.md

 ## About the Project

-This project demonstrates various SQL queries on the `dvdrental` database to retrieve data that meets certain conditions.
-These queries utilize SQL commands to filter and sort results effectively.
+The DVD Rental Database Queries project involves executing a series of SQL queries on the dvdrental sample database to demonstrate effective data retrieval and filtering techniques.
+This project aims to provide insights into how SQL can be utilized to analyze and manipulate relational databases, focusing on specific conditions and patterns in the dat

 ## Technologies Used